 Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) is a list of non-native plant species for which Section 14 of the Act applies.
-It is an offence to plant, or otherwise cause to grow in the wild species listed under Schedule 9 of the act.
+It is an offence to plant, or otherwise cause to grow in the wild any plant which is included in Part 2 of Schedule 9 of the act.